sbt/sbt/src/sphinx/Detailed-Topics/Artifacts.rst

 the file to produce.
 The default implementation is `Artifact.artifactName _`.
-The function may be modified to produce different local names for artifacts without affecting the published name, which is determined by the `artifact` definition combined with the repository pattern.
+The function may be modified to produce different local names for artifacts without affecting the published name, which is determined by the :key:`artifact` definition combined with the repository pattern.

 For example, to produce a minimal name without a classifier or cross